HacksByKPPSquared/AnalyzeTypesOfWebAppAttacks/Analyze.md

 <img src="./media/image13.png"
 style="width:1.96902in;height:2.57328in" />

 19\.
 You will be redirected to a Human Resource login page.
 Select Neville Bartholomew (admin) from the drop-down box.
 Attempt to login without a password by pressing the Login button.

 <img src="./media/image14.png"
 style="width:3.74332in;height:2.66785in" />

 20\.
 No access has been given.
 On the Firefox window, select Tools from the top menu and click on the Tamper Data tool.

 <img src="./media/image15.png"
 style="width:5.17781in;height:3.04209in" />

 21\.
 A new Tamper Data application window will appear.
 Click the Start Tamper file menu option.

 <img src="./media/image16.png"
 style="width:3.23822in;height:3.40013in" />

 22\.
 Change focus to the WebGoat web page.
 Select Neville Bartholomew (admin) once more from the user list and click the Login button.

 <img src="./media/image17.png"
 style="width:3.50097in;height:2.39233in" />

 23\.
 Notice a new pop-up message from the Tamper Data tool appears.
 Click the Tamper button to proceed.

 <img src="./media/image18.png"
 style="width:4.30268in;height:1.33352in" />

 24\.
 In the new Tamper Popup window, type the string field.
-Click OK. ‘ or 1=1-- into the passwor
+Click OK. or 1=1-- into the password

 <img src="./media/image19.png"
 style="width:3.80066in;height:3.98293in" />